tvdboom/ATOM/docs_sources/api/nlp/textcleaner.md

 <strong>X: dict, list, tuple, np.ndarray or pd.DataFrame</strong><br>
 Feature set with shape=(n_samples, n_features).
 If X is not a pd.DataFrame, it should be composed of a single feature containing the text documents.
-Each document is expected to be a string.
 </p>
 <strong>y: int, str, sequence or None, optional (default=None)</strong><br>
 Does nothing.
 Implemented for continuity of the API.